3 Compelling Approaches to Send Large Files

 - From the popup, select ‘Compress (filename)’

 However, email is only as useful as its maximum file size.
 When you have a file that goes over the limit, you need an alternative.
 Fortunately, some email systems integrate with outside cloud spaces.
 For example, Google Drive allows Gmail users to send files directly from their Drive accounts.
+If you’re not sure how to send large files using Drive, here’s a quick step-by-step breakdown:

-To email a large file using Google Drive
+To Email a Large File Using Google Drive

 - Navigate your browser to Google